Kabutor69/kabuso/README.md

 1. Push your code to GitHub
 2. Connect your repository to Vercel
 3. Deploy with zero configuration

-### Other Platforms

-The app can be deployed to any platform that supports Next.js:
-- Netlify
-- Railway
-- DigitalOcean App Platform
-- AWS Amplify

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

-## 📄 License

-This project is open source and available under the [MIT License](LICENSE).

 ## ⚠️ Disclaimer